dasomweb/dw-church/readme.txt

 7. Plugin settings and permissions

 == Changelog ==

+= 2.52 =
+* Fix: Ensure consistent text position alignment across all cards in DW Event Grid widget
+* Fix: Remove default width constraints and apply responsive width rules separately for mobile and desktop
+* Fix: Strengthen CSS selectors with multiple variations to ensure all cards receive styling
+* Enhancement: All 9 text position options now work consistently on every card in the grid

 = 2.51 =
 * Fix: Improve text position alignment fix with stronger CSS rules for PC/Laptop/Tablet